semantic-release-plus/semantic-release-plus/packages/srp/docs/usage/workflow-configuration.md

 3. Create a `feat` commit on `next` which triggers the release of version `1.1.0` on the `next` channel
 4. Create a `feat` commit on `master` which would attempt to release the version `1.1.0` on the default channel

-In step 4 **semantic-release** will throw an `EINVALIDNEXTVERSION` error to prevent the attempt at releasing version `1.1.0` which was already released on step 3 with a different codebase.
+In step 4 **semantic-release-plus** will throw an `EINVALIDNEXTVERSION` error to prevent the attempt at releasing version `1.1.0` which was already released on step 3 with a different codebase.
 The error will indicate that the commit should be created on `next` instead.
 Alternatively if the `next` branch is merged into `master`, the version `1.1.0` will be made available on the default channel and the `feat` commit would be allowed on `master` to release `1.2.0`.

 #### Merging into a release branch

-When merging commits associated with a release from one release branch to another, **semantic-release** will make the corresponding version available on the channel associated with the target branch.
+When merging commits associated with a release from one release branch to another, **semantic-release-plus** will make the corresponding version available on the channel associated with the target branch.

-When merging commits not associated with a release, commits from a [maintenance branch](#maintenance-branches) or commits from a [pre-release branch](#pre-release-branches) **semantic-release** will treat them as [pushed commits](#pushing-to-a-release-branch) and publish a new release if necessary.
+When merging commits not associated with a release, commits from a [maintenance branch](#maintenance-branches) or commits from a [pre-release branch](#pre-release-branches) **semantic-release-plus** will treat them as [pushed commits](#pushing-to-a-release-branch) and publish a new release if necessary.

 ### Maintenance branches

-A maintenance branch is a type of branch used by **semantic-release** that allows to publish releases with a [semantic version](https://semver.org) on top of the codebase of an old release.
+A maintenance branch is a type of branch used by **semantic-release-plus** that allows to publish releases with a [semantic version](https://semver.org) on top of the codebase of an old release.
 This is useful when you need to provide fixes or features to users who cannot upgrade to the last version of your package.

 A maintenance branch is characterized by a range which defines the versions that can be published from it.
 The [`range`](#range) value of each maintenance branch must be unique across the project.

-**semantic-release** will always publish releases to a distribution channel specific to the range, so only the users who choose to use that particular line of versions will receive new releases.
+**semantic-release-plus** will always publish releases to a distribution channel specific to the range, so only the users who choose to use that particular line of versions will receive new releases.

-Maintenance branches are always considered lower than [release branches](#release-branches) and similarly to them, when a commit that would create a version conflict is pushed, **semantic-release** will not perform the release and will throw an `EINVALIDNEXTVERSION` error, listing the problematic commits and the valid branches on which to move them.
+Maintenance branches are always considered lower than [release branches](#release-branches) and similarly to them, when a commit that would create a version conflict is pushed, **semantic-release-plus** will not perform the release and will throw an `EINVALIDNEXTVERSION` error, listing the problematic commits and the valid branches on which to move them.

-**semantic-release** will automatically add releases to the corresponding distribution channel when code is [merged from a release or maintenance branch to another maintenance branch](#merging-into-a-maintenance-branch), however only versions within the branch `range` can be merged.
-If a merged version is outside the maintenance branch `range`, **semantic-release** will not add to the corresponding channel and will throw an `EINVALIDMAINTENANCEMERGE` error.
+**semantic-release-plus** will automatically add releases to the corresponding distribution channel when code is [merged from a release or maintenance branch to another maintenance branch](#merging-into-a-maintenance-branch), however only versions within the branch `range` can be merged.
+If a merged version is outside the maintenance branch `range`, **semantic-release-plus** will not add to the corresponding channel and will throw an `EINVALIDMAINTENANCEMERGE` error.

 See [publishing maintenance releases recipe](../recipes/release-workflow/maintenance-releases.md) for a detailed example.